 Last but certainly not least, Mackevision’s team in Seoul created a WebGL visualizer, which enables users to partake in a 360° observation of the EX5 model online.
 This visual experience is completely customizable to the user’s preferences.
 Aspects, such as the vehicle’s color, materials and lights, can be changed in an interactive way.
 This creates an intimate connection between the brand and the user.

-“We saw Mackevision unreservedly engaging their best ‘ice expert’ and ‘smog expert’ for this task.
+“We saw Mackevision unreservedly engaging their best ‘ice expert’ and ‘smoke expert’ for this task.
 The final video has successfully merged real-life ice shots with CGI icy mist effects, creating immersive scenes of extreme -30 °C climate.”

 Seamless Cooperation.
 Delivering The Best.